 Each brainwave state corresponds to a different state of awareness as shown in the chart below.

-All brainwave states are essential but should be experienced appropriately — at certain times and in a certain proportion.
+All brainwave states are essential but should be experienced appropriately — at certain times of day and for particular durations of time.

 Neurofeedback teaches you to consciously control your brain waves to achieve a desired brainwave state when you want.